theandrelima/nornflow/docs/failure_strategies.md

 ## Best Practices

 1. **Use `skip-failed` (default)** for most automation tasks where partial success is valuable
 2. **Use `fail-fast`** for more strict changes where consistency must be maximized.
-Again, *bear in mind that it NornFlow won't be able to stop ongoing threads, so some diff migh still happen by the time the workflow halts completely.*
+Again, *bear in mind that NornFlow won't be able to stop ongoing threads, so some changes might still happen by the time the workflow halts completely.*
 3. **Use `run-all`** for audits, reports, and diagnostics where you need complete information
 4. **Always test** your failure strategy choice in a non-production environment first
 5. **Monitor the output** - NornFlow provides clear messaging about what's happening during execution